Atreusx1/Atreusx1/README.md

 ### 👨‍💻 Who Am I?

 I’m a Computer Science graduate with a Master’s in Blockchain Technology.
-Currently building cool stuff at **TecMetaverse**, where I play around with Solana, MONAD, MERN, and more buzzwords than I can keep track of.
+Currently building cool stuff at **TecMetaverse**, where I play around with Ethereum L1 & L2's Solana, MERN, and more buzzwords than I can keep track of.
 I love turning complex ideas into sleek, functional applications — even if I break a few things along the way (don’t worry, I fix them.
 Eventually).

 I also live with a fluffy co-developer — my doggo 🐶.
 He’s great at moral support, not so much at debugging.